 (B) Effect of Continuance on Timing of Response.
-If a hearing date is continued prior to the deadline to respond, the response date shall be continued to not later than 7 days prior to the continued hearing date, unless otherwise ordered by the court.
-If a hearing date is continued after the deadline to respond, the response date will not be continued absent express consent by the movant.
+If a hearing date is continued prior to the deadline to respond, the response date shall be extended.
+If a hearing date is continued after the deadline to respond, the response date will not be extended absent express consent by the movant.
+If the response date is extended, the new deadline to respond shall be calculated using LBR 9013-1(d)(8) as if the continued hearing date were the original hearing date, unless otherwise ordered by the court.